-How to play
+How to Play Crown Darts

 There are two fundamental techniques which a player needs to master.
 Firstly, The Line.
 This comes from an accurate under arm swing, in line with the target.
 The second technique is to get ‘a feel’ for the distance.
 This skill can be achieved only with practice.

 Getting used to the weight of the dart, and throwing with a controlled and coordinated strength comes with lots of practice.
 There is no other way, which makes Crown Darts such an enjoyable and addictive game.

 The game encourages players to become more and more skillful so that highly competitive games can develop.
 Or, equally important, the game simply gives players plenty of opportunities for sociable fun.